Home » Serving Alcohol | Blog & Recent Articles » General » What You Need To Know About South Carolina’s New Alcohol Regulations

 Cost & Administration Responsibilities

-Employers must track and maintain copies (digital or physical) of certificates for everyone employed as a server or manager — for the duration of employment.
+Employers must track and maintain copies (digital or physical) of certificates for all employees who serve or manage, for the duration of employment.

 If a server obtains certification and then leaves within 6 months, state law requires the server to reimburse the employer for the cost of the training (if the employer paid).